petrasvestartas/wood/README.md

 ToDo:

-- compile on mac to test the dependencies, specially the gmp mpfr libraries
+- build wood_nano wheel on mac, specially the gmp mpfr libraries, do I need

 - 17_beam_custom_joints - verify if it works on the latest pip install